WATCH NOW: Valparaiso University grads urged to use self-discipline

-VALPARAISO — “Life’s greatest challenge is to exercise self-discipline in uncertain times,” U.S. Attorney for the Northern District of Indiana Clifford Johnson told Valparaiso University’s 736 graduates at Sunday’s commencement.
+VALPARAISO — “Life’s greatest challenge is to exercise self-discipline in uncertain times,” U.S. Attorney for the Northern District of Indiana Clifford Johnson told Valparaiso University’s 736 graduates at last week's commencement.

 “Living a life of self-discipline is a lifestyle that I found the greatest predictor of future success,” he said.
 “I hope very few of you are thinking, well, if you had seen me just last night...”